Puckle gun: Two versions

-Puckle demonstrated two configurations of the basic design: one, intended for use against Christian enemies, fired conventional round bullets, while the second, designed to be used against the Muslim Turks, fired square bullets.
-The square bullets were considered to be more damaging.
+Puckle demonstrated two configurations of the basic design: the first, intended for use against Christian enemies, fired conventional round bullets, while the second, intended for use against the Muslim Turks, fired unconventional square bullets.
+The square bullets were considered to be more painful and would cause greater severe wounding.
 They would, according to the patent, "convince the Turks of the benefits of Christian civilization".
 The weapon was also reported as able to fire shot, with each discharge containing sixteen musket balls.

 Operation

 The Puckle gun firing mechanism is similar to a conventional flintlock musket.
 After each shot, a crank on the rear of the threaded shaft that runs through the cylinder is turned, allowing the cylinder to be rotated by hand to the next chamber.
-Rotating the cylinder causes a slot and stud mechanism to close the firing pan on the previous chamber and open the next ready to be primed.
+Rotating the cylinder causes a slot-and-stud mechanism to close the firing pan on the previous chamber and open the next ready to be primed.
 The crank is then screwed tight again, locking the tapered end of the chamber into the barrel to form a gas-tight seal.
 The flintlock mechanism is then primed and the weapon fired by operating a long trigger lever which extended down to about the level of the operator's waist.

 To reload, the crank handle can be unscrewed completely to detach the cylinder, which can then be replaced with a fresh one.
 In this way it is similar to earlier breech-loading swivel guns with a detachable chamber which could be loaded prior to use.
 The cylinder appears to have been referred to as a "charger" in contemporary documentation.

 All known examples of Puckle guns have a folding tripod mount.
-The gun is balanced well on the tripod and can be elevated or traversed by the operator to aim it.
+The gun is balanced well on the tripod and can be elevated and traversed by the operator to aim it.